-Short and Sweet Summary: We widows don’t need help finding the silver lining in most situations, but sometimes we want to cry like a two-year-old and throw a temper tantrum instead.
-You go ahead and do you.
+Short and Sweet Summary: We widows don’t need help finding the silver lining.
+We are forced to learn how to turn lemons into lemonade.
+But sometimes you want to cry like a two-year-old and throw a temper tantrum instead.
+Go right ahead.
+I’ll be right there with you.

 You know the people who think they’ve got it all figured out?

 The ones who spew out tired cliches like, “time heals all wounds” and “every cloud has a silver lining.”
 You know who I’m talking about?